Do you have to use e-delivery?

 Benefits of e-Delivery

-The use of e-Delivery enables the instant transmission of documents, eliminates paper documentation, reduces the costs associated with traditional correspondence and increases data security through the use of advanced encryption methods.
+The use of e-Delivery enables the instant transmission of documents, eliminates paper documentation, reduces the costs associated with traditional correspondence and increases data security, thanks to the use of advanced encryption methods.
 In addition, it identifies the sender and recipient and secures indisputable proof of mailing, delivery and acceptance/rejection.

 How do you prepare for change?

-Organizations and public trust professions should begin the process of implementing e-Delivery boxes as soon as possible to avoid the last minute and possible difficulties associated with switching to an electronic delivery system.
+Companies and public trust professions should start the process of implementing e-Delivery boxes as soon as possible to avoid the last minute and possible difficulties associated with switching to the electronic delivery system.
+Public trust professions have two boxes: one for private purposes and one for professional purposes.

 Technical support and training